Updated 2023

-Are you looking for a great gift idea for friends or family who follow a gluten-free diet?
-Want something unique?
+Are you looking for unique gluten-free gifts for friends or family who follow a gluten-free diet?
+Want something special?
 Look no further.
-Here are options* to fit any budget.
+Here are options to fit any budget.
 From practical to extravagant, the perfect gluten-free gift is here.

 Looking for an economical gift?
 Start here!

-- Authentic New York Bagels-shipped!
+- Authentic New York Bagels-Gluten-free!-They ship nationwide!
 Order a dozen of the most amazing gluten-free, kosher, and dairy-free bagels.
-Modern Bread and Bagels delivered! : Made in a 100% gluten-free Jewish Deli in New York City.
-Or their new location in Los Angeles.
-They ship their bagels and other products.
+Modern Bread and Bagels delivered! : Made in a 100% gluten-free Jewish Deli in New York City or their NEW Beverly Hills or Los Angeles locations.
+They ship nationwide.

 - A gift card to a favorite gluten-free restaurant-This can be modified to fit any budget.
-Choose their favorite restaurant or use my free 100% gluten-free restaurant locator for simplicity.
+Choose their favorite restaurant or use my free 100% gluten-free restaurant locator to find a new one!

-- Pop socket-gluten-free pop socket-An economical choice, ideal for anyone with a phone!
+- Pop socket: *Gluten-free pop socket is an economical choice, ideal for anyone with a phone!

-- Gluten-free travel items: Previously used items like toasters, colanders, and cutting boards can’t be used safely by anyone on a strict gluten-free diet.
-Buy one or all of the following for your favorite gluten-free traveler: Toaster bags, collapsable colanders, silicone cutting boards, small portable blender
+Gluten-free travel items: Previously used items like toasters, colanders, and cutting boards can’t be used safely by anyone on a strict gluten-free diet.
+Buy one or all of the following for your favorite gluten-free traveler: *Toaster bags, *collapsable colanders, *silicone cutting boards, small portable blender,* collapsable bowls/cutting boards, and inexpensive, practical items that can easily fit into any travel bag.
+And don’t forget *translation travel cards in a number of languages describing specific dietary needs from celiac disease to food allergies.
+Cards to fit any need available.

 - Gluten-free condiment packets– Perfect for the gluten-free college student or traveler.
-Or anytime a bit more flavor is needed.
-Sauces often have to be avoided when dining out.
-These easily packable options are appreciated.
-Gluten-free soy sauce or a range of other gluten-free condiments are available.
+Use them anytime a bit more flavor is needed.
+For many on a GF diet,sauces must be avoided when dining out.
+These easily packable options can add much-needed flavor and are appreciated. *Gluten-free soy sauce or a range of other gluten-free condiments are available.

 - A lunchbox that doubles as a food warmer – Perfect for the person who often has to “bring their own”!
-Crockpot Go- portable crockpot lunchbox or the Hotlogic mini portable oven are great options.
+Crockpot Go- portable crockpot lunchbox or the Hotlogic mini portable oven , a tote with a hot plate that heats in the car or anywhere; both are great options.

 Gluten-free cookbook in Spanish